 Enhancing Healthcare Team Outcomes

 Lurasidone is clinically beneficial in treating patients with schizophrenia and bipolar depression.
-Approximately 80% of the patients with schizophrenia achieve optimal response on 40 to 80mgs of lurasidone per day.
+Approximately 80% of the patients with schizophrenia achieve optimal response on 40 to 80 mg of lurasidone per day.
 Lurasidone is effective in treating depressive symptoms in schizophrenic patients; this is very important as the depressed mood correlates with suicide in these patients.
 Additional clinical trials are necessary to prove the antisuicidal effects of lurasidone.

 There is a lack of data on the safety and efficacy of lurasidone use in elderly and pregnant/postpartum women.
 Clinical data on the safety and efficacy of lurasidone in schizophrenia reveals minimal adverse effects.
-More high-quality, long-term randomized control clinical trials need to be conducted to establish safety and efficacy of lurasidone in bipolar depression.
+More high-quality, long-term randomized control clinical trials need to be conducted to establish the safety and efficacy of lurasidone in bipolar depression.